 The study protocol was approved by the Ethical Committee of the College of Medicine, University of Kerbala.
-Blood samples were obtained from healthy controls (N = 40), and rheumatoid arthritis patients (N = 35) who attended the orthopedics outpatient, Department of Rheumatology, Al-Hassan Teaching Hospital, Kerbala Health Directorate, Kerbala / Iraq with age range between Oct.
-2023 - January 2024.
+Blood samples were obtained from healthy controls (n = 40), and rheumatoid arthritis patients (n=35) who attended the orthopedics outpatient, Department of Rheumatology, Al-Hassan Teaching Hospital, Kerbala Health Directorate, Kerbala, Iraq with age range between October 2023 and January 2024.
 Patients were diagnosed based on the 2010 classification criteria for rheumatoid arthritis set by the European League Against Rheumatism (EULAR).
 Table 1 provides the clinical and demographical data of healthy controls and rheumatoid arthritis patients.
-Smokers, alcoholics, and patients suffering from chronic diseases or receiving NSAIDs, DMARDs, and steroids were excluded from the study.
+Smokers, alcoholics, and patients suffering from chronic diseases or receiving non-steroidal anti-inflammatory drugs, diseasemodifying antirheumatic drugs (DMARDs), and steroids were excluded from the study.